Ionis Pharmaceuticals, Inc.

 New drug shows promise for Long-Term control of rare nerve disease

-Disease control OngoingThis study looks at the long-term safety of a drug called eplontersen in people with a rare inherited nerve disease (hATTR-PN).
-About 151 participants who completed earlier studies will receive the drug for an extended period.
-The main goal is to check for side effects and monito…
+Disease control OngoingThis study looks at the long-term safety and effects of a drug called eplontersen in people with a rare inherited nerve disease called hATTR-PN.
+About 151 participants who completed earlier studies will receive regular injections of eplontersen.
+The goal is to see if the drug rem…

 Phase: PHASE3 • Sponsor: Ionis Pharmaceuticals, Inc. • Aim: Disease control